openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `invalid_transaction_data`:

-- any of the following are true of the objects in the transaction_data structure:
+- any of the following is true for at least one object in the transaction_data structure:
   - contains an unknown transaction data type value,
   - is an object of known type but containing unknown fields,
   - contains fields of the wrong type for the transaction data type,